 EDP 362.
 Dominican Republic in Context.
 3 credits.

 EDP 461.
-The Crucified People of Today.
+The Power of One: Poverty, Sustainable Development.
 3 credits.

 A multi-disciplinary study of social justice issues pertaining to people experiencing material poverty.
 This course will combine Theological beliefs to make meaning out of the injustices in our world, with Economics views that address sustainable development ideas to eradicate extreme poverty.
 Classroom work is integrated with service-learning and cultural immersion in a context of ethical analyses and reflection.
+While addressing many of the social justice issues covered in this course from a global perspective, course work is designed to also bring a multi-disciplinary perspective to the exploration of the cultural, social, economic, political and religious aspects of life in the Dominican Republic.
 CO: EDP 261.
-P: One Magis Core Critical Issues in Human Inquiry course.
+P: Critical Issues in Human Inquiry course.